-Experimental rResults obtained showed-revealed that cotton seeds plants treated with PGPR strains had showed substantial improvedment in leaf area, aerial fresh and dry weight and underground fresh and dry weight (Table-1).
-The treatment T3, PPFM TNAU1 and the treatment T2, Azospirillum sp7 strains inoculated seedsplants had exhibited a higher foliage size compared to the combined inoculation of strains and control plants.
-PPFM TNAU1 strain (T3) inoculated seedsplants recorded maximum leaf area (17.4 cm2) followed by the treatment T2, Azospirillum sp7 strain inoculated seedsplants (16.1 cm2).
-The rate of cell division is higher in the PPFM TNAU1 inoculated seedsplants due to by synthesis of cytokinin, the phytohormone, cytokinin which that contributes to the wider leaf surface area.
-The inoculation of PPFM TNAU1 and Azospirillum sp7 strain resulted in an increase ment of 57.3 and 45.6%, respectively, over the control.
-Our results are similar to those obtained by in correboration with Wang et al. [35], and Namwongsa et al. [36].
+Results obtained showed that cotton seeds treated with PGPR strains had improved leaf area, aerial fresh and dry weight and underground fresh and dry weight (Table1).
+The treatment T3, PPFM TNAU1 and the treatment T2, Azospirillum sp7 strains inoculated seeds had a higher foliage size compared to the combined inoculation of strains and control plants.
+PPFM TNAU1 strain (T3) inoculated seeds recorded maximum leaf area (17.4 cm) followed by the treatment T2, Azospirillum sp7 strain inoculated seeds (16.1 cm).
+The rate of cell division is higher in the PPFM TNAU1 inoculated seeds due to synthesis of cytokinin, the phytohormone that contributes to the wider leaf surface area.
+The inoculation of PPFM TNAU1 and Azospirillum sp7 strain resulted in an increase of 57.3 and 45.6 %, respectively, over the control.
+Our results are similar to those obtained by Wang et al. [35], and Namwongsa et al. [36].

 Maximum aerial fresh and dry weight were recorded in the treatment T3, PPFM TNAU1 strain (3.25 g seedling-1 and 72.8 mg seedling-1), respectively.
-Likewise, the maximum underground fresh and dry weight recorded was to be higher in the treatment T2, Azospirillum sp7 strain inoculated plants (0.40 g seedling and 6.85 mg seedling).
+Likewise, the maximum underground fresh and dry weight recorded was higher in treatment T2, Azospirillum sp7 strain inoculated plants (0.40 g seedling-1 and 6.85 mg seedling-1).
 This increase of aerial fresh and dry weight in the treatment T3, PPFM TNAU1 strain, is due to the higher leaf biomass.
-Azospirillum sp7 (T2) strain inoculated treatment is found to have maximum underground fresh and dry weight due to increased root length by the synthesis of phytohormones that acts on cell division and cell elongation.
-The maximum leaf area obtained in the treatment T3, PPFM TNAU1 (T3) inoculated seedlings, contributed to the higher total dry matter production (79.6 mg seedling 1) compared to the (T2) Azospirillum sp7 (77.3 mg seedling 1) strain treated seedlings.
-The present findings are similar to those obtained by in line with Wang et al. [35] where that increased transcriptional levels of auxin biosynthesis genes enhanced the seedling growth thus improved the biomass.
-Our results of increased seedling fresh and dry weight were similar in harmony withto those reported by -Etesami and Alikhani.
+Azospirillum sp7 (T2) strain inoculated treatment is found to have maximum underground fresh and dry weight due to increased root length by the synthesis of phytohormones that act on cell division and cell elongation.
+The maximum leaf area obtained in treatment T3, PPFM TNAU1 (T3) inoculated seedlings, contributed to the higher total dry matter production (79.6 mg seedling-1) compared to the (T2) Azospirillum sp7 (77.3 mg seedling-1) strain treated seedlings.
+The present findings are similar to those obtained by Wang et al. [35] where increased transcriptional levels of auxin biosynthesis genes enhanced the seedling growth thus improved biomass.
+Our results of increased seedling fresh and dry weight were similar to those reported by Etesami and Alikhani.
 [37], Turan et al. [38], Asari et al. [39], and Egamberdieva et al. [25].
-This considerable improvement in seedling growth parameters suggests that selective inoculation of PGPRs could be considered as an effective alternative biofertilizer for promoting cotton seed germination, biomass, and yield.
+This improvement in seedling growth parameters suggest that selective inoculation of PGPRs could be considered as an effective alternative biofertilizer for promoting cotton seed germination, biomass, and yield.